 Hackers also use Tinder for their phishing campaigns.
 They might notice your profile, get your contact information, and then email you asking to confirm your account details or click on malicious links.
 You might even be asked to verify your payment details, which Tinder would never ask if you are using a free version of the app.

 From cyberstalking to simpler privacy concerns, you may also want to review your other social media platforms.
-Deleting them or adjusting your settings and behavior may be a good idea.
+Deleting Facebook, Messenger or Snapchat and adjusting your settings may be a good idea.
 Check out our social media privacy tips for some ideas.